 The Illinois Department of Human Services partners with child care providers throughout Illinois to provide working families of low income with access to affordable, quality child care.
 IDHS also supports services for families looking for care including free referrals to child care providers and consumer education information.
 Click on any of the links below for more information.

-- Child Care Assistance Program (CCAP) provides low-income, working families with access to quality, affordable child care that allows them to continue working and contributes to the healthy, emotional and social development of the child.
-Families are required to cost-share on a sliding scale based on family size, income, and number of children in care.
+- Child Care Assistance Program (CCAP) provides low-income, working families with access to affordable, quality child care that allows them to continue working and contributes to the healthy, emotional and social development of the child.
+CCAP can help families pay for care in center-based or home settings.
+Families are required to cost-share on a sliding scale based on family size and income.

 - Migrant Head Start office provides child care and a comprehensive program of health, parent involvement, and social services for preschool children (under 6 years of age) of low-income migrant and seasonal farm workers.

 - Head Start State Collaboration office is a federal-state partnership organized to support and encourage collaboration with Head Start and various other state and local stakeholders that serve low-income families with young children.

 Looking for child care?
 Parents can receive free referrals and information about child care programs from their local Child Care Resource and Referral (CCR&R) agency or online at www.excelerateillinois.com.
 Referrals to all types of child care providers - licensed centers, family child care homes, and group child care homes as well as license exempt centers and homes are available.
 Information on quality of care, State licensing and the Illinois ExceleRate system are also available.